tyler-cromwell/SDP/README.md

-# SDP

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+# SDP: AWS Cloud Project Management Application

+An Angular 8 web application for managing collections of Amazon Web Services (AWS) resources.
+This application serves as our Senior Design Project (SDP) for the Computer Science program at the University of Connecticut.

 ## Project Setup

-Project setup is completed in 2 parts.
-First is to setup to deploy the backend infrastructure, and the second is to serve the frontend application.
+Setup is completed in 2 parts.
+The first is to setup to deploy the backend infrastructure, and the second is to serve the frontend application.

 ### Backend